Dells Raceway Park

 Howard Johnson, one of the original track owners, like to call the track "Home of the Biggies".
 The track has a reputation of being "what a short track should be."
 Dick Trickle described driving the track, "You drop low in the corners and then drift high on the straights.
 You try to make the track into the roundest oval possible."

+In 2025, the track will be part of the NASCAR Advance Auto Parts Weekly Series, allowing drivers to participate for NASCAR's national championship.

 Track shutdown in 2006

 Bryan Severson, the owner of 5 County Towing in Reedsburg, bought the track from then owner Luke Herring in 2002.
 During the 2006 season, the track was having financial difficulties with paying the drivers, and by mid-July Severson shut down the track after his arrest on federal charges of bank fraud.
 Further investigation found that in 2002 and 2003, Severson had received bank loans from Mark Hardyman, the president of the First National Bank of Blanchardville, and used his towing business and Dells Raceway Park as collateral.
 To cover up the loans from the bank's board of directors, Severson had written several worthless checks worth millions of dollars.
 The bank eventually did collapse in 2003.
 Severson was sentenced in February 2008 to nearly 12 years in federal prison after being convicted of 28 felony counts.
 Severson was ordered to repay the Federal Deposit Insurance Corporation about $6.4 million that he was responsible for in the intended loss to the bank, less about $700,000 the FDIC received from another bank that bought some of Severson's loans which used the track as collateral.